 Sympatholytic drugs can block this sympathetic adrenergic system are three different levels.
 First, peripheral sympatholytic drugs such as alpha-adrenoceptor and beta-adrenoceptor antagonists block the influence of norepinephrine at the effector organ (heart or blood vessel).
 Second, there are ganglionic blockers that block impulse transmission at the sympathetic ganglia.
 Third, there are drugs that block sympathetic activity within the brain.
 These are called centrally acting sympatholytic drugs.

-Centrally acting sympatholytics block sympathetic activity by binding to and activating alpha2 (α2)-adrenoceptors.
-This reduces sympathetic outflow to the heart thereby decreasing cardiac output by decreasing heart rate and contractility.
+Centrally acting sympatholytic drugs block sympathetic activity by binding to and activating alpha2 (α2)-adrenoceptors in the central nervous system.
+This reduces sympathetic outflow to the heart, decreasing cardiac output by decreasing heart rate and contractility.
 Reduced sympathetic output to the vasculature decreases sympathetic vascular tone, which causes vasodilation and reduced systemic vascular resistance, which decreases arterial pressure.

-Several different centrally acting α2-adrenoceptor agonists are available for clinical use: (Go to www.rxlist.com for specific drug information)
+Several centrally acting α2-adrenoceptor agonists are available for clinical use:

 Side Effects and Contraindications

-Side effects of centrally acting α2-adrenoceptor agonists include sedation, dry mouth and nasal mucosa, bradycardia (because of increased vagal stimulation of the SA node as well as sympathetic withdrawal), orthostatic hypotension, and impotence.
+Side effects of centrally acting α2-adrenoceptor agonists include sedation, dry mouth and nasal mucosa, bradycardia (because of increased vagal stimulation of the SA node and sympathetic withdrawal), orthostatic hypotension, and impotence.
 Constipation, nausea and gastric upset are also associated with the sympatholytic effects of these drugs.
-Fluid retention and edema is also a problem with chronic therapy; therefore, concurrent therapy with a diuretic is necessary.
+Fluid retention and edema are also a problem with chronic therapy; therefore, concurrent therapy with a diuretic is necessary.
 Sudden discontinuation of clonidine can lead to rebound hypertension, which results from excessive sympathetic activity.